Be sure to check out our resources page for your event!

 Interactive displays are a great way to engage attendees: Observation hives, seed cleaning displays, seed sorting activities and seed ID games are just a few ideas for setting up interactive activities right on the trade show floor.

-Most Seedy Saturdays are free or inexpensive to attend.
+Seedy Saturdays should be inexpensive or free to attend.
 Entry fees generally range from 0-$5, often collected as “suggested donations.”
 If you’re collecting door fees, don’t forget to bring a sufficient float!

 You may want to solicit donations for raffles or door prizes.
 Exhibitors may be willing to donate gifts, which can be raffled to raise funds.
 A coat check can also be an effective fundraiser.